ntobeko-mkhize/tdd-tester/README.md

 2. Run `git clone https://github.com/ntobeko-mkhize/tdd-tester.git`
 3. `cd $Workspace/tdd`
 4. Build your project `mvn clean install`
 5. To run only the tests `mvn test`.
-Note you must first run a `mvn clean install` at least before.
+Note you must first run a `mvn clean install` at least once before.

 This should trigger the [maven test](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#build-lifecycle-basics) lifecycle.
 The output should look similar to
 ```